Looking for an activity that your kids can make while you prepare that big Thanksgiving Meal? These Thanksgiving hats are perfect!

 They are easy crafts to keep your kids busy while they wait, and can be reused as table decorations once they are done playing with them.

 If you are a teacher, you can also use them as a simple class activity to start the conversation about Thanksgiving with your students.

-To make them, you’ll only need a few items including cardstock, scissors, and glue or a stapler.
+To make them, you’ll only need a few items including cardstock, scissors, and glue, or a stapler.

 These hats only require cutting and gluing, which makes them perfect for grade-school kids.
 If you are trying it with preschoolers or younger children, they may need extra help with the cutting part of the project.

-Ready to assemble your hats?
+Ready to make your Thanksgiving hat craft?

 Download the free printable templates at the end of this post!

 Check the video below for step-by-step instructions on how to make these fun hats, or keep reading for written instructions.

 First, download the template at the end of this post and print it on white cardstock.